 - ✓ Dining services went tray-less as of January 2010.
 Eliminating this practice saves approximately 200,000 gallons of water per year and saves the University approximately \$3,500. - ✓ Dining services moved to completely compostable plates and utensils in 2012 allowing all waste to be composted.
-Every two weeks two 96-gallon compost bails are sent to a local farm to be recycled as compost. - ✓ Four water cooled coolers located in the McCarthy Center kitchen were replaced with new air cooled units, saving 547,500 gallons of water per year (\$7,150). - ✓ The dining area has been completely renovated to accommodate composting.
-Dining Services reduced its water use by 1.8 million gallons in the first fiscal year after renovations, saving approximately \$33,000.
-This project was partially funded by the student Green Fee. - ✓ As a result of the fully compostable dining services changes, of the 31,000 weekly meals/transactions, each generates an average of 1.24 oz. of purple organic product (customer waste, scraps, trimmings, etc.) which is equal to 1.2 tons per week.
+Every two weeks two 96-gallon compost bails are sent to a local farm to be recycled as compost. - ✓ Four water cooled coolers located in the McCarthy Center kitchen were replaced with new air cooled units, saving 547,500 gallons of water per year (\$7,150). - ✓ The dining area has been completely renovated to accommodate composting. - ✓ As a result of the fully compostable dining services changes, of the 31,000 weekly meals/transactions, each generates an average of 1.24 oz. of pulped organic product (post consumer waste, scraps, trimmings, etc.) which is equal to 1.2 tons per week.
 Without pulping, this number would increase to 2.2 tons per week.
 After dehydration those 1.2 tons are reduced to just 240 pounds of compostable material which is sent to a local composting company.
-This process diverts approximately 79 tons of food waste from entering a landfill.
+This process diverts approximately 79 tons of food waste from entering a landfill. - ✓ LeanPath used at FSU since 2014 has saved 10,418 lbs. of waste reducing waste 60% from the previous baseline - ✓ Donated 1,073 lbs. of food to MetroWest Harvest Food Bank - ✓ Food Recovery Network recovered 2,543 lbs. of food to date